What is Discounted Cash Flow? - Investment Guide

 "Real cash", of course, means that you can't count anything in accounts receivable until you actually have the money in hand.
 Similarly, anything where accounting might let you declare the value of an asset but you can't actually use that asset to pay a bill or send a check to a shareholder or buy something else right now doesn't count.
 This is truly cash in hand.

 Free cash flow is one of the best measurements of business success in investing, because it's tied the fundamental performance of the business.
-You may hear of EBIDTA, OEBIDTA, and other accounting terms, but when it comes time to write checks to vendors and pay employees, there's nothing better than free cash in hand.
+You may hear of EBIDTA, OEBIDTA, and other accounting terms, but when it comes time to write checks to vendors and pay employees, there's nothing better than money in the bank.
 That's what makes free cash flow such a great measure of the value and growth of a business.

-Cash flow makes sense, but how does it relate to an investment's price?
+How does cash flow relate to an investment's price?
 You have to correlate the money you expect a business to generate to the return you want to achieve from owning that investment.

 Discounted cash flow is the present value of the free cash an investment can generate.
 The amount you invested plus the percentage rate of return you want equals the price you have to sell it for.
 That works great if you know the amount you invested and the return you want to get, but what if you're trying to figure out the right price to pay?

-This is middle school algebra.
-If you know two of the three values, you can figure out the other.
+If you know two of the three values, you can figure out the other with a little algebra.
 Suppose you have the opportunity to buy a cupcake shop (where you can sleep until 10 am and then start making cupcakes for happy hour) now and think you can plausibly sell it next year for $600.
 If you want to make another 50% return on your investment in a year, you can figure out how much you want to spend on it right now.
 The right price times 1.5 (or plus 50%) equals $600, so $600 divided by 1.5 equals the right price right now.
 If you pay no more than $400 now, you can meet your goal.

 In other words, you've figured out what you want to pay based on how much you want to make, just like with the coffee shop and the doughnut shop.